joshgerdes/jekyll-uno/_posts/2022-01-07-azure-public-dns-as-code.md

 {% gist ce9c06f3afdb43666409acc3ccd619b6 %}

-To add the Azure Bicep file into Azure DevOps, you can commit it into the git repository; see a previous post on '[Git using Github Desktop on Windows for SysAdmins](https://luke.geek.nz/windows/git-using-github-desktop-on-windows-for-sysadmins/ "Git using Github Desktop on Windows for SysAdmins ")' to help get started.
+To add the Azure Bicep file into Azure DevOps, you can commit it into the git repository; see a previous post on '[Git using Github Desktop on Windows for SysAdmins](https://luke.geek.nz/windows/git-using-github-desktop-on-windows-for-sysadmins/ "Git using Github Desktop on Windows for SysAdmins "){:target="_blank"}' to help get started.
 However, at this stage, I will create it manually in the portal.

  1. [**Sign in to Azure DevOps**](https://go.microsoft.com/fwlink/?LinkId=2014676&githubsi=true&clcid=0x409&WebUserId=e3e298aac5104b0e8e949b3b5bbeb314){:target="_blank"}
  2. Navigate to the DNS As Code **project** you created earlier